 This doesn’t have to be complex; it often happens in a split second, easily and naturally.

 For instance, imagine that you’re walking on the sidewalk and another pedestrian approaches you carrying a very bulky bag, meets your eyes momentarily, and smiles as he walks toward you.
 You instinctively smile back and gracefully change your trajectory to make room for him and his bag.

 In less than 2 seconds, you’ve run through all of the Six Essential Aspects of Empathy and perceptively engaged with a complete stranger.
-You read the situation, managed your own body and your emotional state, took proper perspective, cared enough to meet the needs for both of you, took perceptive actions, and you’re both on your way.
+You read the situation, managed your own body and your emotional state, took proper perspective, cared enough to meet the needs for both of you, and took perceptive actions.
+Now, you’re both on your way.

 Welcome to my childhood!
 Powerful enmeshment was my early experience of empathy, and it’s the reason I’ve studied emotions and empathy for my entire life.

 In The Art of Empathy, I focus on helping people develop an empathic awareness of Emotion Contagion so that they can learn how to empathize more intentionally and more comfortably.

 If you’d like to be more comfortable, the next steps are to develop your Empathic Accuracy, to understand emotions, and to gather skills in Emotion Regulation, self-awareness, and self-soothing.